tsmit291/Angular_Unit3/angular-auth.md

 **Middleware logic for protecting a route**

 1. Extract the JWT from the headers
-2. If the JWT is expired, send a unauthenticated error
+2. Verify that the JWT is good.
+If it is not then send an authentication error back to the client.
 2. Get the user info from the database that corresponds to the JWT.
 3. If you could not find the JWT in the database, send a unauthenticated error
 3. If you got here, then the JWT is good, let the user on in.